+Yes.
 For example, consider the swordsmith, the Katana-kaji.
 Katana was the sword used by Samurai.

 The master swordsmith created the Katana that matched the user's needs and skills.
-We would like to provide all levels of content creators, who have the same purpose of delivering excitement to the audience, with a unified look and operability that matches their skills, needs, and expressions.
+We would like to provide for the needs of all levels of content creators-with the same purpose of delivering excitement to the audience, with a unified look and operability that matches their skills, needs, and expressions.
 That is the purpose of Cinema Line.
 That's why we have a range of different products from VENICE to FX3.
 You might compare the concept of the Cinema Line to a Katana-kaji.